-Produced and hosted by Ben Jorritsma, whose family founded Ideal Farms in 1910, the event spans two days and is host to Power Race Series car racing, 20+ local and expert vendors, speakers and exhibitors.
+Produced and hosted by Ben Jorritsma, whose family founded Ideal Farms in 1910, the event spans two days and is host to Power Racing Series car racing, a Combat Robotics tournament, 20+ local and expert vendors, speakers and exhibitors.

 Jorritsma has been a frequent presenter and attendee of other New York Makers Faire and other related events.
 A full time farmer, he has also researched and developed a system to convert recycled cooking oil into biodiesel used to operate the farm’s tractors, trucks and other equipment.
 He launched his own festival in 2016.